Mid Autumn Festival Astrology – Moongazing & Mythology…

 In Western Astrology, we would calculate this moment according to the Full Moon closest to the Autumn Equinox (before or after).

-This is when the moon appears at its largest – in some traditions it is called the Harvest Moon.
+This is when the moon appears at its largest.
+In some traditions it is called the Harvest Moon.

-Rabbits are known as gentle and empathic, just like Pisces, and they tend to like to stay on the right side of people.
+When the Moon shines bright in Pisces we can assign its Eastern counterpart the rabbit.
+Rabbits are known as gentle and empathic.
+Just like Pisces, they tend to like to stay on the right side of people.

 Here are some of my pics from a Mid-Autumn Gone By…